 The act of telling stories is a tradition as old as humankind.
-Storytelling creates a connection between the storyteller and the listener and it also promotes listening skills.
+Storytelling creates a connection between the storyteller and the listener, and it also promotes listening skills.
 Storytelling stones are a collection of small stones with pictures on them that can be used as storytelling prompts.
 They can be used as an effective way to create collaborative stories in small groups.

-Ask your students to collect 8-10 flat and smooth stones.
-Next, ask your students to draw simple pictures on the stones using permanent markers, chalk pens or paint (if the stones are dark it’s a good idea to paint the background in white paint first).
+Ask students to collect 8-10 flat and smooth stones.
+Next, ask them to draw simple pictures on the stones using permanent markers, chalk pens, or paint (if the stones are dark, it’s a good idea to paint the background in white paint first).
 Storytelling stones can be used in a few different ways:

 - Encourage students to arrange their own stones in an order that tells a story and to share the story.